Immigration to Europe: Immigration from outside Europe since the 1980s

-While most immigrant populations in European countries are dominated by other Europeans, many immigrants and their descendants have ancestral origins outside the continent.
+Many immigrants and their descendants have ancestral origins outside the continent.
 For the former colonial powers France, Britain, the Netherlands, Belgium, Spain, and Portugal, most immigrants, and their descendants have ties to former colonies in Africa, the Americas, and Asia.
 In addition, Germany, Austria, Switzerland, the Netherlands, and Belgium recruited Turkish and Moroccan guest workers beginning in the 1960s, and many current immigrants in those countries today have ties to such recruitment programs.

 Moroccan immigrants also began migrating substantially to Spain and Italy for work opportunities in the 1980s.
-In the Scandinavian countries of Sweden, Denmark, Norway, and Finland, the bulk of non-Western immigrants are refugees and asylum seekers from the Middle East, East Africa, and other regions of the world arriving since the 1980s and 1990s.
+In the Nordic countries of Sweden, Denmark, Norway, and Finland, the bulk of non-Western immigrants are refugees and asylum seekers from the Middle East, East Africa, and other regions of the world arriving since the 1980s and 1990s.
 Increasing globalization has brought a population of students, professionals, and workers from all over the world into major European cities, most notably London, Paris, and Frankfurt.
 The introduction of the EU Blue Card in May 2009 has further increased the number of skilled professional immigrants from outside of the continent.

 Illegal immigration and asylum-seeking in Europe from outside the continent have been occurring since at least the 1990s.
 While the number of migrants was relatively small for years, it began to rise in 2013.
 In 2015, the number of asylum seekers arriving from outside Europe increased substantially during the European migrant crisis (see timeline).
 However, the EU-Turkey deal enacted in March 2016 dramatically reduced this number, and anti-immigrant measures starting in 2017 by the Italian government further cut illegal immigration from the Mediterranean route.

 Some scholars claim that the increase in immigration flows from the 1980s is due to global inequalities between poor and rich countries.
 In 2017, approximately 825,000 persons acquired citizenship of a member state of the European Union, down from 995,000 in 2016.
 The largest groups were nationals of Morocco, Albania, India, Turkey and Pakistan.
 2.4 million non-EU migrants entered the EU in 2017.
 In addition, cheaper transportation and more advanced technology have further aided migration.

+European Commission President Ursula von der Leyen praised the EU Asylum and Migration Pact as a "huge achievement for Europe".
+The provisions of the EU Asylum and Migration Pact apply to migrants caught illegally crossing an external EU border, such as those reaching the shores of Greece, Italy or Spain via the Mediterranean Sea or Atlantic Ocean on boats provided by smugglers; estimated at 300,000 migrants in 2023.
+Provisions do not apply to legal migrants to the EU (~3.5 million in 2023) and migrants who arrived legally but overstayed their visas (~700,000 in 2023).